bilgino/angularforddd/README.md

 Application services usually provide query methods for retrieving view models of domain state (CQS).
-However, for complicated page flows and user interfaces it would be inefficient to build view models in a query method, due to the large amount of dependencies.
-By using a view model provider however, we facilitate access to view models in a more efficient manner.
-Consequently, the application service uses the view model provider to retrieve presentation data.
+However, for complicated page flows and user interfaces it would be inefficient to build view models in a query method, due to the large number of additional dependencies.
+Instead, we can use a view model provider service to facilitate access to view models in a more efficient manner.
+Consequently, the application service can use the view model provider service to retrieve presentation data.

 ![](src/assets/images/QuerySideService.PNG)

 This might seem more complex than just using a single state management service.
-The level of abstraction is up to the developer and requirements.
+The level of abstraction is up to the developer.

 **» Projection patterns**<br/>